jyruzicka/rubyfocus/README.md

 * Updating via the [Omni Sync Server](https://manage.sync.omnigroup.com/) rather than relying on local files.
 * A couple of example projects using rubyfocus

+# History

+## 0.2.0 // 2015-10-11

+* [Bugfix] Will now turn tasks into projects and projects into tasks if the user has done this in OmniFocus.
+* [Bugfix] Rubyfocus::Patch now does patch application, rather than delegating to the Fetcher.

+## 0.1.0 // 2015-10-10

+* Hello, world!